front-end-intermediate/5-express/readme.md

 `const http = require('http');` is the syntax for importing in node applications.
 It is different from the ES6 module system we have been using in React, e.g. `import Header from './Header'`.
 Node uses the CommonJS module system.

-CommonJS specifies that you need to have a `require()` function to fetch dependencies and an `exports` variable to export module contents.
-CommonJS was not  designed for browsers.
+CommonJS uses a `require()` function to fetch dependencies and an `exports` variable to export module contents.
+CommonJS was not really designed for browsers were ES6 modules are used instead.

 ## Scaffolding Our Server

-1. Run `$ npm init` using `server.js` as the entry for main
+1. Run `$ npm init -y` and edit package.json to specify `"main": "server.js",` as the entry for main
 2. Setup tooling and dependencies `npm i -S express mongoose`
 3. Setup tooling and developmental dependencies `npm i -D nodemon`
 4. Create an npm script for nodemon in package.json: